Animeshz/site/content/blogs/demystifying-uefi.md

 The important options are the two `-drive` options, first tells the VM to use the edk2 firmware-descriptor as UEFI (similar to one flashed on to your EPROM in the BIOS chip), the second mounts current directory (`$PWD`) as a vFAT filesystem in the VM.

-Rest of options are just personal preference, `-net none` tells to not provide any network access to the vm, `-nographic` tells qemu can occupy our current terminal instead of a new graphical window (its conventient as I'm majorly a keyboard-centric guy).
+Rest of options are just personal preference, `-net none` tells to not provide any network access to the vm, `-nographic` tells qemu can occupy our current terminal instead of a new graphical window (its convenient as I'm majorly a keyboard-centric guy).

 This should drop you to a EFI shell, to load your efi file, run the following: